Code of Conduct

 - The school administrator(s) will determine the appropriate action to be taken.
 Generally, the first report will result in a warning.
 Subsequent reports will result in the loss of bus privileges from a few days to a week or more, depending on the severity of the infraction and any mitigating circumstances.
 Any student who receives more than three reports or whose behavior interferes with the safety of other children will be in jeopardy of losing bus privileges for the remainder of the school year.

 - The school administrator will typically call home or if the parent is unavailable, we will leave a voicemail or send an email.
-A copy of any bus reports and/or or any accompanying office discipline referrals is sent home.
+A copy of any bus reports and/or any accompanying office discipline referrals is sent home.
 Please sign the report and referrals and return the form(s) to school the next day.

 All kindergarten students sit in the front seats of the bus, even if older siblings ride the same bus.
 The bus driver will not leave a kindergartner at the stop if an adult is not present.
-When possible, kindergarteners will be picked up at their home.
+When possible, kindergartners will be picked up at their home.

 Students may not ride on buses other than their assigned bus.